cmusatyalab/coda/README.md

 Aside from this, we try to minimize overall version number changes so we skip updating if the corresponding version number change has already been applied since the last tagged stable release.
-This is different from libtool guidelines where they suggest updating only immediately before a public release.
+This is different from libtool guidelines where they suggest updating only immediately before a public release, although in practice that is typically what happens.

-The assumption here is that version updates are easily forgotten right before a release so it is better to update early.
-Developers also don't have to care as much because they can run their binaries directly from the build tree in which case libtool will make sure the right library is used, or will use `make install` which updates everything at the same time.
+Version updates are easily forgotten right before a release so it is better to update early, there is a helper script `tools/version_check.sh` that will show if there are any changes to the libraries.
+Developers don't have to care as much because they can run their binaries directly from the build tree in which case libtool will make sure the right library is used.

 ### Tracing RVM transactions